RafaelGSS/node/doc/api/process.md

 Verifies that the process is able to access the given scope and reference.
 If no reference is provided, a global scope is assumed.

-The reference has a meaning based on the provided resource.
+The reference has a meaning based on the provided scope.
 For example, the reference when the scope is File System means files and folders.

 The available scopes are: